cue-lang/cuelang.org/content/docs/tutorial/working-with-a-custom-module-registry/en.md

 ## Create the module for the schema code

-In this example, we will focus on an imaginary application, say "FrostyApp".
+In this tutorial we will focus on an imaginary application called `FrostyApp`, which consumes its configuration in YAML format.
-This will consume its configuration in YAML format, and we'll define the configuration in CUE and use a CUE schema to validate it.
+You will define the configuration in CUE and use a CUE schema to validate it.
 We would like to be able to share the schema between several consumers.

 {{{with step}}}
-Create a directory for the schema code.
+Create a directory for the schema code:
 {{{with script "en" "create-frostyconfig"}}}
 #norun